-Houseplants bring a feeling of the outdoors to an apartment.
+Houseplants bring a feeling of the outdoors to apartment living.
 But these valued household members can suffer shocks and breakage if they are not handled carefully.
 Use this moving checklist to prepare your leafy friends for relocation.

 A couple of weeks before your move:

 - Repot.
 First on your moving checklist, check what kinds of pots your plants are in.
 Repot those in breakable pots in same-size plastic pots, which are lighter and won’t break.